 Publications, Editorships, and Web Sites

-She is author or co-author of five books and over 180 refereed and magazine articles, chapters, monographs, and book reviews; in addition she has written dozens of professional reports, reprints, and works in other media.
+She is the author or co-author of five books and over 180 refereed and magazine articles, chapters, monographs, edited collections, and book reviews; in addition, she has written dozens of professional reports, reprints, and works in other media.

 Forsyth has been review editor of the Journal of Planning Education and Research, a co-editor of Planning Theory journal, and a co-editor of Progressive Planning magazine.
 She is currently on the editorial boards of the Journal of the American Planning Association, Journal of Transportation and Society, Urban Design International, Journal of Transport and Land Use, Journal of Planning Education and Research, Journal of Urban Design, and Journal of Architectural and Planning Research.
-She has been involved with making several web sites.
-She has a Planetizen blog focused for advice for planning students and beginning planners.
+She has been involved with making several websites.
+She has a Planetizen blog focused on advice for planning students and beginning planners.

 For more information about these sites see the section on Other Media.

-Forsyth has won over sixty awards, citations, and fellowships for individual and collaborative professional and research work.
+Forsyth has won over sixty awards, citations, named lectureships, and fellowships for individual and collaborative professional and research work.
 These include national awards for professional and research projects from the American Planning Association (APA), American Institute of Certified Planners (AICP), American Society of Landscape Architects (ASLA), Environmental Design Research Association (EDRA), Planning Institute of Australia (PIA); and state level awards from APA, ASLA, and PIA.
 Publications have received awards and honorable mentions, and have been listed as official finalists or in top ten lists by the Association for European Schools of Planning (AESOP) Best Paper Prize, PIA, Australian Peter Harrison Memorial Prize, Journal of the American Planning Association, and Planetizen, as well as state-level awards from the APA, PIA, and ASLA.

 Projects and publications receiving at least four awards, commendations, or official finalist statuses have included both individual and collaborative work: